gmatteo/pseudos_ac_she/README.md

 Rf: decrease rc for p and d.
 Minor adjustment in qcut values. ecut ~95, previous ~105
 Fb: decrease rc for p and d.
 Minor adjustment in qcut values. ecut ~96, previous ~105
 Sg: decrease rc for p and d.
 Minor adjustment in qcut values. ecut ~98, previous ~108
+Bh: decrease rc for p and d.
+Minor adjustment in qcut values. ecut ~100, previous ~108